-- Moroccan Tile Stencil – This was a large 12″ by 12″ stencil which made the stenciling quick.
+- Moroccan Tile Stencil – This was a large 12″ by 12″ stencil, which made the stencilling quick.

-- Paint – I just used paint left over from decorating.
-White emulsion (latex) for the background and two different shades of blue paint for the stencil one was a latex paint and the other was chalkboard paint.
-You could also use acrylic paints with the stencils.
+- Paint – I just used paint leftover from decorating.
+White emulsion (latex) for the background and two different shades of blue paint for the stencil; one was latex paint, and the other was chalkboard paint.
+You could also use acrylic paints with stencils.

 - Masking/painters tape

-- Jubilie clips /hose clamps – large enough for the plant pots you use.
+- Jubilee clips /hose clamps – large enough for the plant pots you use.

 - Wood screws